 - 26. While the analysis does not include a breakdown by gender, if, as the literature review suggests areas where people experience insecure work and falling incomes might experience lower birth-rates, the quantitative analysis helps understand where these changes might occur. - 27.
 The percentage change of the working age population with no qualifications between 2019 and 2021 varies dramatically between region and area classification.
-The proportion of the working age population with no qualifications increased at the greatest rate in remoter coastal areas of the East Midlands (64 per cent increase).
-In contrast the percentage change in proportion of the working age population with no qualifications with no qualifications decreased within every area classification across the North East. - 28.
-The percentage number of households worried about food security in 2021 was higher in urban compared with rural areas, with people most worried about food security (17 per cent) living in university towns and cities in the East Midlands.
+The proportion of the working age population with no qualifications decreased across all ethnically diverse metropolitan regions and London cosmopolitan boroughs.
+By contrast, the largest increase in the proportion of the working age population with no qualifications in urban areas was seen in large towns and cities in the East at 50 per cent. - 28.
+The percentage number of households worried about food security in 2021 was higher in urban compared with rural areas, with people most worried about food security (17 per cent) living in university towns and cities in the East Midlands and in areas with manufacturing traits in the North East.
 By contrast 7 per cent of the population living in thriving rural parts of the East Midlands were worried about food security. - 29.
 Between 2019 and 2021 the number of people on universal credit living in rural-urban fringes in the South East increased by 230 per cent, and those living in ethnically diverse metropolitan areas in the East of England saw an increase of 242 per cent the highest of all areas.
 Across the country the number of people on universal credit increased at a greater rate at the time of coronavirus pandemic compared with previous years.